CofluxLabs/coflux/docs/docs/getting_started/agents.md

 ## Install

-These are taken care of by the Coflux Python library, which can be installed from PyPI - e.g., with `pip`:
+These are taken care of by the Coflux Python package, which can be installed from PyPI - e.g., with `pip`:

 ```bash
 pip install coflux
 ```

+**Run the command above**, or install the package as you prefer.

 This will also install the `coflux` CLI, which we can use to run our agent.

 ## Initialise

-First, we can use the `init` command to populate a configuration file (which will avoid needing to specify options when we run the agent):
+First, we can use the `init` command to populate a configuration file (which will avoid needing to specify options when we run the agent). **Run the following command**:

 ```bash
 coflux init